Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="cancel-shortcut"></a>
 ### cancelShortcut

 The `cancelShortcut` function can be used to cancel the execution of a shortcut, i.e., a shortcut that is enqueued to run at a later point in time, e.g. because it was scheduled with `enqueueShortcut`, or was configured to run with a delay or to repeat.
-Pass the ID or name as the first parameter.
+Pass the ID or name as the first argument.

 ```js
 cancelShortcut('My Repeating Shortcut');